DotTech/HTML5-Raycaster/readme.txt

         Added sky background
 (0.6)   Refactored the code so that it could be stored in seperate files and added more comments
         Implemented sprite rendering
+(0.7)   - Tried to optimize performance by implementing sin/cos/tan lookup tables.
+          However, there are so many required values that it slowed things down in the end.
+        - Fixed bug that caused incorrect rendering of walls that are very close to the player
+        - Sprites can now be vertically positioned

 Planned features:
 - Sectors